rutujanerurkar27/rutuja.github.io/index.md

 Projects which I worked on working as Research assistant:-
 <ul>
 <p>
-<li><b>Gesture recognition using deep learning:-</b></li> This is a deep learning application which recognizes the human gestures which are used to give commands to a robot. </p>
+<li><b>Gesture recognition using deep learning:- This is a deep learning application which recognizes the human gestures which are used to give commands to a robot. </p>
 </ul>

 #### Skills and Interests